Rayzors/KMRouter/README.md

 import { KMRouter } from 'kmrouter';
 ```

-### Create your routes
+### Routes creation

-Routes is an array of object where each object is a route.
+Routes are an array of object where each object is a route.
 A route must have 2 keys :

 - path : `String`.
 The path of your route.
 - controller : `Function`.
 The controller of your route.